 How to apply

 1. First, you need to complete the Household Income Assessment.
 Call 0114 273 4567 and choose option 4, then option 6.
 You cannot continue with your application until you have a letter confirming you have completed the income assessment.
 You will need to send the letter with your application form

 2. Gather information to support your application.
 You will need one of these:

 - evidence of High Rate Disability Living Allowance in either care or mobility components (0 to 16 years) for your child

 - evidence of Enhanced Rate Personal Independence Payment for either the daily living or mobility components (16 to 18 years) for your child

 - or arrange for the ‘Impact Information Form’ to be completed by a relevant professional who knows your child and your family.
 This should be completed and explains your child’s disability and how this impacts on your whole family

-3. Complete the new 2019/20 application form and privacy statement, and submit it along with the required evidence
+3. Complete the new 2020/21 application form and privacy statement and submit it along with the required evidence

-4. Submit your application form and all of the required information on the checklist no later than 31 January 2020 by post to:
+4. Submit your application form and all of the required information on the checklist by 31 January 2021 by post to: